How Insecure Attachment Styles (Developed In Childhood) Can Damage Adult Relationships

 Insecure adults often display the same behaviors as insecurely attached infants.
 They can easily break away from relationships and other situations that would cause securely attached people to have emotional distress.
 We often misunderstand adults with an insecure attachment style, as they are more easily able to disconnect from people and circumstances.
 When you look closer, you'll realize that insecurely attached people inadvertently learned that they have to take care of themselves because no one has their back.

 Insecurely attached adults don't only feel insecurely attached from their partners in intimate relationships.
-They may go through life with a certain level of detachment that can cause other people to question their motives or the insecurely attached person to have mental health issues like depression and anxiety due to their inability to seek comfort from others.
+They may go through life with a certain detachment level that can cause other people to question their motives or the insecurely attached person to have mental health issues like depression and anxiety due to their inability to seek comfort from others.

 Secure Vs. Insecure Attachment

 Attachment styles link closely to the development of a child's self-image.
 Infants and children who have caregivers who were attentive and met their needs are less likely to develop an insecure attachment style.
 Securely attached people will develop a more positive self-image as the attentiveness they received as infants correlates directly with self-worth (in their minds).
-On the other hand, infants who have caregivers who aren't as attentive to their needs are more likely to develop insecure attachment styles as they equate the lack of care and attention they failed to receive - directly with their self-worth.
+On the other hand, infants who have caregivers who aren't attentive to their needs are more likely to develop insecure attachment styles as they equate the lack of care and attention they failed to receive - directly with their self-worth.

-People with secure attachment styles may also develop issues later in life when their outer circumstances don't meet their expectations, or they become traumatized by an intimate relationship or other events.
+People with secure attachment styles may also develop issues later in life when their outer circumstances don't meet their expectations or become traumatized by an intimate relationship or other events.
 Whether your attachment style is secure, insecure, or even ambivalent, it is important to seek the proper guidance and support if you're experiencing mental health symptoms and related negative circumstances in your life.

 Final Thoughts On Attachment Styles And Relationships

-Previous ArticleCan An Online Dating Coach Can Help You Find Your Perfect Match?
+Previous ArticleCan An Online Dating Coach Help You Find Your Perfect Match?
 (Why You Should Hire A Dating Coach Online)

 Next Article“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online